rebcabin/tangledown/README.md

 #### Brian Beckman
-#### Tue, 23 Aug 2022
+#### Mon, 29 Aug 2022
-#### v0.0.3
+#### v0.0.4

 ## OVERVIEW

-You wouldn't build a house without blueprints.
-You wouldn't write equations without writing rationale.
-You wouldn't write a theorem without writing a proof.

-Would you write code without documentation?
-Tragically, that's the common practice.
+### SOFTWARE AS LITERATURE

+You're writing a murder mystery.
+METHOD 1: You introduce a data sheet with all the characters and their relationships to all the other characters.
+Francis stands to inherit, but Evelyn has a life-insurance policy on Victor.
+Bobbie is strong enough to swing an axe.
+Alice has poisonous plants in her garden.
+Charlie has a gun collection.
+Danielle is a chef and owns sharp knives.
+You lay out their schedules and whereabouts for several weeks.
+After presenting the data sheet, you write down the murder and the solution.

+METHOD 2: There's a murder.
+Your romantic detective asks "Who knew whom?
+Who benefitted?
+Who could have been at the scene of the crime?
+What was the murder weapon?
+Who could have done it?"

+If your objective is to _engage_ the audience, to motivate them to unravel the mystery and learn the twists and turns along the way, which is the better method?
+If your objective is to have them spend several hours trying to guess where this is all going, which is the better method?

+Now, you're writing about some complex software.
+METHOD 1: You present all the functions and interfaces, cross dependencies, asynchronous versus synchronous, global and local state variables, possibilities for side effects.
+Finally, you present unit tests and a main program.

+METHOD 2: You present the unit tests and main program first, its rationale and concept of operation, the solution it delivers, its modes and methods.
+Finally, you present all the functions, interfaces, and procedures, all the bits and bobs that could effect the solution.

+If your objective is to _engage_ your audience, to have them understand the software deeply, as if they had written it themselves, which is the better method?
+If your objective is to have them spend several hours in fits and starts trying to guess what you mean, which is the better method?

+### SOFTWARE AS DOCUMENTATION

+Tragically, the standard level of documentation in software forces every reader to reverse-engineer software.

-You might rejoin
+You say:

 > I give good names to functions and parameters to make my code readable.
-I use Doxygen and Sphinx to document parameters and return types.
-I'm a professional!
+I use Doxygen and Sphinx to document parameters and return types. _I'm a professional!_

 And I say

 > That's nice, but it only documents the pieces, and says nothing about how the pieces fit together.
-It's like giving me a jigsaw puzzle without the box top and its picture of the solved puzzle.
-It's not enough.
+It's like giving me a jigsaw puzzle without the box top.
 It's almost sadistic.

-> The big picture, the rationale, the goals and objectives, the proofs, the motivation, the "why?", the concept of operations, the architecture, the blueprints, all get lost in the details, literally "lost" as in never written down.
+> The big picture, the rationale, the goals and objectives, the proofs, the motivation, the "what" and the "why?", the concept of operations, the architecture, the methaphorical blueprints, where is that?

->To understand code without higher-level documentation, you end up reverse-engineering it: running it in a debugger or tracing printouts.
-It's the same with mathematics: to understand under-documented mathematics, you create examples and reverse-engineer proofs.
-Likewise, to understand the plumbing of a house with missing or inadequate blueprints, you tear out the walls.
+> You condemn me to reverse-engineering your software: to run it in a debugger or to trace printouts.

 > Don't make me do all that.

+### LITERATE PROGRAMMING

-[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) is the best known way to save your _audience_ the work of reverse engineering your code, of giving them the box top with the picture of the solved jigsaw puzzle.
+[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) is the best known way to save your _audience_ the work of reverse engineering your code, of giving them the box top with the jigsaw puzzle.

 Who is your audience?

-- yourself, first, especially six months down the line when you're trying to refresh your memory --- "why the heck did I do _that_?!?"
+- yourself, first, down the line, trying to remember "why the heck did I do _that_?!?"

-- other programmers, eventually, when they take over the job of maintaining and extending your code
+- other programmers, eventually, when they take over maintaining and extending your code

-With Literate Programming, you write documentation *first*, and you put your code inside your documentation: your actual, live, running code.
-The alternative is documentation inside your code: _comments_.
-Comments are almost always DOA --- Dead On Arrival.
-Writers don't keep them up-to-date and readers don't read them.
+### COLOPHON: Why Writing Matters

+Leslie Lamport, Turing-Award Winner, 2013, said, approximately:

+> Writing is Nature's Way of showing you how sloppy your thinking is.
+Coding is Nature's Way of showing you how sloppy your writing is.
+Testing is Nature's Way of showing you how sloppy your coding is.

-## Literate-Programming Imperatives
+## IMPERATIVES

 > First, write a paper about your code, explaining, at least to yourself, what you want to do and how you plan to do it.
 Flesh out your actual code inside the paper.
 RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others (including your future self) can see the code at work.
 Iterate the process, rewriting prose and code as you invent and simplify, in a loop.

+I once instructed a flock of interns to spend their first week writing their final report.
+After the predictable eyebrow-raising and mutual sidelong glances, I explained why:

+- If you commence your research and coding before thinking out your objective and goals, you will have many false starts and waste time backtracking.
+Thinking means writing, and thinking is good.

+- If you wait till the end, you will spend three weeks trying to remember and rationalize all the decisions, good and bad you made along the way.

+- Of course you will revise your report as your results emerge, but revising an organized paper is much more efficient than organizing half-forgotten decisions.

+### Executable Order Versus Human-Understandable Order

 Ok, that's just ordinary Jupyter-notebook practice, right?
 Code inside your documentation, right?

-### Jupyter Isn't Exactly Literate Programming

 With ordinary Jupyter-notebook practice, you must write everything in ***executable order***, because a Jupyter notebook is just a fancy interface to an underlying execution kernel.
 Executable order usually forces you to define all details before you use them.
 With Literate Programming, you don't necessarily write your code in executable order, the order forced by kernels.
 You write your code in ***human-understandable order***.

-Executable order is usually the reverse of the best order for human reasoning.
+Executable order is usually the reverse of human-understandable order.
 Humans want to understrand the big picture *first*, then the details.
 They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
 Executable order is ***upside-down and inside-out***.

-We've all had the experience of reading Jupyter notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
+We've all had the experience of reading code and Jupyter notebooks backwards so we don't get overwhelmed by details before understanding the big picture.
 That observation leads us to another imperative.

 > Write about your code in human-understandable order.
 Don't be tyrranized by your programming language into defining everything in full, formal detail before you can talk about anything.
 Use tools to rearrange your code in executable order.